smoy/books-recommendations/queue.md

 * How Will You Measure Your Life?, by Clayton Christensen - I came across the TedX - Boston talk
 * Different ESCAPING THE COMPETITIVE HERD By YOUNGME MOON - This is from HBR After Hours host
+* Better, Simpler Strategy: A Value-Based Guide to Exceptional Performance by Felix Oberholzer-Gee - This is from HBR After Hours host

 2021-04-12